eclipse/epsilon-website/mkdocs/docs/doc/articles/epsilon-in-ecore/index.md

 ### Specifying Constraints

-All ECore constraints must be listed in an EAnnotation on the EClassifier
+All Ecore constraints must be listed in an EAnnotation on the EClassifier

 ```
 source = http://www.eclipse.org/emf/2002/Ecore